“Are there black men in prison in the Durham County Jail because Duke students use drugs with relative legal impunity?”

 John Dailey, DUPD chief of police, wrote in an email that the underage possession of alcohol and the possession of a small amount of marijuana have been a low enforcement priority of the department.
 DUPD prefers to use the student or employee conduct process for scenarios without aggravating factors, he explained.

 “We do not believe this to be a great use of the court system,” Dailey wrote.
-“We have systems on campus for student and employees that can impose an appropriate corrective action.
+“We have systems on campus for students and employees that can impose an appropriate corrective action.
 The same violation off campus may result in a different process, as there is not an alternative to the court system.”

 Dailey wrote that the police document the incident, but do not determine whether sanctions will be issued.